snl-dakota/dakota-examples/official/drivers/Python/linked_di/tensorflow/README.md

 `di.python_interface()`.
 This has the effect of passing the incoming python dictionary of parameters and expected responses to the decorator which internally converts this to `Parameters` and `Responses` objects native to `dakota.interfacing`.

+`TF-Ishigami.py` reads in the model file at the module scope, allowing the model to only be loaded once when Dakota imports the module.
-The 'prediction_driver' function receives direct parameters from Dakota and a results variable to package the responses into.
+The `prediction_driver()` function receives direct parameters from Dakota and a results variable to package the responses into.
 The received parameters are then sent to an exported Tensorflow/Keras surrogate model to then place the predictions in Dakota appropriate format and returned as a response.